 A. A. Milne: 90 Years in the Bear's Shadow

-Found this article relevant?George Edward Challenger, Kanzi Kamel, Barry Michaels and 8 others found this witty
+Found this article relevant?George Edward Challenger, Kanzi Kamel, Matt Berry and 8 others found this witty

 Winnie-the-Pooh was based on a stuffed bear owned by Christopher Robin Milne.
 The character and stories were written for him by his father, who has gone on to worldwide fame as the author of the acclaimed children’s stories, as well as for their Disney-animated adaptations.
 Unfortunately, the author himself has all but vanished in the shadow of Pooh Bear.
 Now, as Winnie-the-Pooh turns 90, it’s about time we looked at the man who wrote the books.